kaadmadumali/kaadmadumali.github.io/pages/academic.md

 - **“Effect of Improving Indoor Air Quality Using Some Selected C3 Plants and CAM Plants”** at 9th International Conference on Sustainable Built Environment, Kandy, Sri Lanka.

+This is research based on identification of appropriate plant species effective in improving indoor air quality by absorbing CO2 during day time and at night.
+Research was done to address the issue of deteriorating indoor air quality in highly congested, ill-ventilated and ill-lit abodes in urbanized areas.

 - **“Effect of Some Selected Plant Species in Ameliorating Indoor CO2 Concentration”** at 2nd International Research Symposium at Uva Wellassa University, Sri Lanka.

+This is research based on identification of appropriate plant species effective in improving indoor air quality by absorbing CO2 during day time and at night.
+Research was done to address the issue of deteriorating indoor air quality in highly congested, ill-ventilated and ill-lit abodes in urbanized areas.